-To Detect adulteration of honey, fiehe’s and analine chloride are the initial test which is caried out in the laboratory.
+To Detect adulteration of honey, fiehe’s test and analine chloride are the initial tests that are carried out in the laboratory.

 This honey test help Identify:

-This test helps identify the amount of HMF (Hydroxymethyle furfural) in honey.
+This test helps identify the amount of HMF (Hydroxymethyl furfural) in honey.

 HMF is a decay (acid catalysed) product of natural fructose present in honey.
 Fresh natural honey has around 10-14 mg/kg of HMF whereas Old honey has a higher value.